-- "ADRs" are to the American depositary receipts, which, if issued, evidence our ADSs; - "ADSs" are to our American depositary shares, each of which represents three Class A ordinary shares; - "China" and the "PRC" are to the People's Republic of China, excluding, for the purposes of this annual report only, Taiwan and the special administrative regions of Hong Kong and Macau; - "Concord Medical," "we," "us," "our company" and "our" are to Concord Medical Services Holdings Limited, its predecessor entities and its consolidated subsidiaries; - "ordinary shares" are to our ordinary shares, par value US\$0.0001 per share, which can be divided into Class A ordinary shares and Class B ordinary shares; - "PRC subsidiaries" are to our subsidiaries incorporated in the People's Republic of China, including Beijing Meizhong Jiahe Hospital Management Co., Ltd., Beijing Yundu Internet Technology Co., Ltd., Shenzhen Aohua Medical Technology Development Co., Ltd., Tianjin Concord Medical Technology Limited, Medstar (Shanghai) Leasing Co., Ltd., Guangzhou Concord Cancer Hospital Co., Ltd., Beijing Century Friendship Science & Technology Development Co., Ltd., Guangzhou Jinkangshenyou Investment Co., Ltd., Shanghai Concord Cancer Hospital Co., Ltd, Shenzhen Concord Medical Investment Limited, Beijing Allcure Medical Science & Technology Ltd., Beijing Concord Medical Technology Limited, Beijing Proton Medical Center, Shanghai Taifeng Medical Techology Ltd., Datong Meizhong Jiahe Cancer Center and Wuxi Concord Medical Development Ltd. - "RMB" and "Renminbi" are to the legal currency of China; - "US\$" and "U.S. dollars" are to the legal currency of the United States; - "£" is to the legal currency of the United Kingdom of Great Britain and Northern Ireland; and - "SGD" and "Singapore dollars" are to the legal currency of Singapore.
+- "ADR" are to the American depositary receipts, which, if issued, evidence our ADSs; - "ADSs" are to our American depositary shares, each of which represents three Class A ordinary shares; - "China" and the "PRC" are to the People's Republic of China, excluding, for the purposes of this annual report only, Taiwan and the special administrative regions of Hong Kong and Macau; - "Concord Medical," "we," "us," "our company" and "our" are to Concord Medical Services Holdings Limited, its predecessor entities and its consolidated subsidiaries; - "ordinary shares" are to our ordinary shares, par value US\$0.0001 per share, which can be divided into Class A ordinary shares and Class B ordinary shares; - "PRC subsidiaries" are to our subsidiaries incorporated in the People's Republic of China, including Beijing Meizhong Jiahe Hospital Management Co., Ltd. (formerly known as CMS Hospital Management Co., Ltd., "Meizhong Jiahe" or "MHM"), Beijing Yundu Internet Technology Co., Ltd. ("Yundu"), Shenzhen Aohua Medical Technology Development Co., Ltd. ("Aohua Technology"), Tianjin Concord Medical Technology Limited (formerly known as Tianjing Kangmeng Radiology Equipment Management Co., Ltd., "Tianjin Concord Medical"), Medstar (Shanghai) Leasing Co., Ltd. ("Shanghai Medstar"), Guangzhou Concord Medical Cancer Hospital Co., Ltd. ("Guangzhou Concord Cancer Hospital"), Beijing Century Friendship Science & Technology Development Co., Ltd. ("Beijing Century Friendship"), Guangzhou Jinkangshenyou Investment Co., Ltd., Shanghai Concord Cancer Hospital"), Shenzhen Concord Medical Investment Limited, Beijing Concord Medical Technology Limited, Beijing Proton Medical Center, Shanghai Taifeng Medical Technology Ltd., Datong Meizhong Jiahe Cancer Center, Wuxi Concord Medical Development Ltd., Taizhou Concord Leasing Co., Ltd and Beijing Concord Medical Technology Co., Ltd.; - "RMB" and "Renminbi" are to the legal currency of China; - "US\$" and "U.S. dollars" are to the legal currency of the United States; - "£" is to the legal currency of the United Kingdom of Great Britain and Northern Ireland; and - "SGD" and "Singapore dollars" are to the legal currency of Singapore.

 Our reporting currency is the Renminbi.
 This annual report contains translations of Renminbi amounts into U.S. dollars for the convenience of the reader.
-Conversions of Renminbi into U.S. dollars in this annual report are based on the noon buying rate as set forth in the H.10 statistical release of the Federal Reserve Board.
-Unless otherwise noted, all translations from Renminbi to U.S. dollars and from U.S. dollars to Renminbi in this annual report were made at a rate of RMB6.4778 to US\$1.00, the noon buying rate in effect as of December 31, 2015.
+Conversions of Renminbi into U.S. dollars in this annual report are based on the noon buying rate for U.S. dollars in the City of New York for cable transfers in Renminbi as certified for customs purposes by the Federal Reserve Bank of New York.
+Unless otherwise noted, all translations from Renminbi to U.S. dollars and from U.S. dollars to Renminbi in this annual report were made at a rate of RMB6.9430 to US\$1.00, the noon buying rate in effect as of December 31, 2016.
 We make no representation that any Renminbi or U.S. dollar amounts could have been, or could be, converted into U.S. dollars or Renminbi, as the case may be, at any particular rate, or at all.
 The PRC government imposes control over its foreign currency reserves in part through direct regulation of the conversion of Renminbi into foreign exchange and through restrictions on foreign trade.
-On April 22, 2016, the noon buying rate was RMB6.5004 to US\$1.00.
+On April 21, 2017, the noon buying rate was RMB6.8845 to US\$1.00.